Date Last Insured

 In order to prevent any problems with the date last insured, a person should file for disability immediately after stopping work.
 If the Claimant cannot establish disability before the expiration of his or her date last insured, the Claimant may be eligible for Supplemental Security Income (SSI).
 The date last insured does not apply to SSI.
 However, SSI is based on a Claimant’s household income and many Claimants do not qualify for SSI.

-For more information on Social Security disability benefits and a person’s date last insured, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C.
-Attorneys at Law today at 251-343-1111 for a free case evaluation.
-Gardberg & Kemmerly, P.C.
-Attorneys at Law represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.
+For more information on Social Security disability benefits and a person’s date last insured, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C. today at 251-343-1111 for a free case evaluation.
+Gardberg & Kemmerly, P.C. represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.